FlipsideCrypto/arbitrum-models/models/doc_descriptions/vertex/vertex_column_docs.md

 {% enddocs %}

+{% docs vertex_order_type %}

+Decode from raw expiration number to binary then converted back to int from the most significant two bits:
+0 ⇒ Default order, where it will attempt to take from the book and then become a resting limit order if there is quantity remaining
+1 ⇒ Immediate-or-cancel order, which is the same as a default order except it doesn’t become a resting limit order 2 ⇒ Fill-or-kill order, which is the same as an IOC order except either the entire order has to be filled or none of it.
+3 ⇒ Post-only order, where the order is not allowed to take from the book.
+An error is returned if the order would cross the bid ask spread.

+{% enddocs %}

+{% docs vertex_market_reduce_flag %}

+A reduce-only is an order that will either close or reduce your position.
+The reduce-only flag can only be set on IOC or FOK order types.
+Send a reduce-only order by setting the 3rd most significant bit on the expiration field.

+{% enddocs %}

 {% docs vertex_nonce %}

 Number used to differentiate between the same order multiple times, and a user trying to place an order with the same parameters twice.
 Represented as a string.